naanselmo/ansible-role-libvirt-vm/README.md

     - `enable_spice`: If true enables SPICE listening for use with Virtual Machine Manager and similar tools

+    - `enable_qemu_agent`: If true enables QEMU guest agent socket for communication through the QEMU agent protocol (does not install agent on the guest VM)

     - `volumes`: a list of volumes to attach to the VM.
 Each volume is defined with the following dict:
         - `type`: What type of backing volume does the instance use?
 All